johnae/spook/README.md

 :start, :success, :fail
 ```

-Or another example that I'm currently using (you'll have to tweak it slightly to use your own icons):
+Or another example that I'm currently using on Linux (you'll have to tweak it slightly to use your own icons):

 ```sh
 success_icon = "#{os.getenv('HOME')}/Pictures/icons/essential/success.svg"